michael2012z/BitBible/markdown/KJV/files/Isa.md

 3. Therefore with joy shall ye draw water out of the wells of salvation.

-4. And in that day shall ye say, Praise the Lord, call upon his name, declare his doings among the people, make mention that his name is exalted.call…: or, proclaim
+4. And in that day shall ye say, Praise the Lord, call upon his name, declare his doings among the people, make mention that his name is exalted.

 5. Sing unto the Lord; for he hath done excellent things: this is known in all the earth.

-6. Cry out and shout, thou inhabitant of Zion: for great is the Holy One of Israel in the midst of thee.inhabitant: Heb. inhabitress
+6. Cry out and shout, thou inhabitant of Zion: for great is the Holy One of Israel in the midst of thee.

 ## Isaiah 13